ItayTur/Flights-generator/README.md

 While doing so, it is passing the Flight entity to the FlightsRepository in the DAL, which adding it to the database.
 Any state change like: flight position, flight movement, flight delay ect, is being reflected to the Flights-radar using SignalR nuget-package.
 The app works with SQL database using SQL server, and entity-framework for code-integration.
 We created the database using code-first work-flow.
 To unable future modifications in a simple manner the app implement dependency injection using SimpleInjector nuget package.
-This way all the classes  are connected with loosely coupling approuch.
+This way all the classes  are connected with loosely coupling approach.

 ### Prerequisites